Hapag-Lloyd/https-proxy/README.md

 The goal of the https-proxy is to secure the application traffic inside of the virtual network.<br>
-The image was tested on a aws fargate cluster.
+The image was tested on an aws fargate cluster.
 The clusters LB accepts self-signed certificates.
 This way the https-proxy can accept encrypted traffic from the LB which already terminated the public traffic encryption and re-encrypt it to be forwarded to your application.